megacoder/vlm-tool/README.md

 ## Recognizing Compressed Files

-Frequently, part of the log rotation includes compressing the older log files.
+Frequently, part of log rotation includes compressing the older log files.
 No need to uncompress them before using vlm-tool(1) because files compressed using gzip (*.gz*), bzip2 (*.bz2*), compress (*.Z*), and xz (*.xz*) are recognized by their filename extensions.

 ## When In Doubt